jlroviramartin/geometry-core/README.md

 # geometry-core
 Vectorial algebra.

-This project depends on pebble-extensions.
+This project depends on pebble-extensions and astyle-java-wrapper.

 This project builds classes for vectorial algebra: tuples, vectors, points and matrix.